Jeija/schulealsstaat/README.md

 ### IPs
 * 192.168.2.100 - 192.168.30.250 for clients
-* 192.168.2.10: DHCP and DNS Server (if same machine, otherwise DHCP server on 192.168.2.9)
+* 192.168.2.10: Network management server, consisting of:
+  - DHCP Server
+  - DNS Server
-* 192.168.2.20: Internet blocking redirect server, displays STOP!-sign whenever people try to reach non-internal websites
+  - DNS blocking redirect server, non-internal domain DNS requests will be redirected to this server, displays STOP!-sign

+  These servers can optionally be split up to run on multiple machines, having all of them on the same machine is easier for development though.

 * 192.168.2.30: API Server
 * 192.168.2.31: Passport Picture Server (webcamserver)
 * 192.168.2.40: Client-facing central bank web portal website